 This intensive, two-day course is the third in a series of three Short Courses.
-It's designed for those who want to go deeper into photo editing with Lightroom and Photoshop, as well as those ready for a journey of self-discovery to find their own vision and style.
-A lecture on night photography and an evening field shoot will provide opportunities for adding a new genre into your photographic repertoire.
+It's designed for those who want to delve deeper into professional photographic topics.
+You'll learn techniques for shooting portraits and products in the studio, and you will have the opportunity to shoot with models and props.
+Back in the classroom, we'll teach you advanced photo editing skills using Adobe Lightroom and Photoshop.
+And we'll launch you on a journey of self-discovery to find your own photographic vision and style.
+A lecture on night photography will add another genre into your photographic repertoire.

-In addition, have you ever thought about making an income with your photography?
-We'll show you a glimpse into the world of professional photography with a demonstration in the lighting studio, and a lecture on food & product photography.
+In addition, in the event that you ever consider making an income with your photography, you'll appreciate our glimpse into the world of professional retail and commercial photography.

-This class includes lectures, demonstrations, a field shoot and a critique.
+This class includes lectures, demonstrations, a studio shoot and a critique.

 In this video, instructor Forest Chaput de Saintonge explains more about our Photography I, II, and III series.
 He'll help you decide which class or class(es) are right for you!

 Your education starts before you arrive!
 Registering gets you access to four of the best eBooks RMSP has to offer -- one on Lightroom exporting, one on basic exposure, one on starting your photo business, and one on 10 ways to know if photography is the career for you!
 Just register for this course and we will send you a link to all three via email or text!

 Photography is more fun with friends.
 Short courses are a great way to meet fellow photographers.
 Our recommendation?
 Join our RMSP Community to stay in touch with friends, get inspired and continue learning!
 Membership for RMSP students comes with benefits.
 Want to learn more about the RMSP Community?
 Here's some more info.